damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 **Increase Capacity & Develop Experts**

 In 2016 we expanded the support team significantly, and this trend will continue in 2017.
-Along the way, the team developed internal training tools / pathways to assist in rapid, robust, self-guided training for everyone on the Support Team.
-As GitLab -- the product -- continues to expand, so will the knowledge and skill base of each Service Engineer individually and as a team to continue to provide an excellent customer experience.
+Along the way, the Support team developed internal training tools to assist in rapid, robust, self-guided training for any team member.
+As GitLab -- the product -- continues to expand, so will the skill and knowledge of all Service Engineers to be able to continue providing an excellent customer support experience.

 Know someone who might be a great fit for our team?
 Please refer them to the [Service Engineer job description](/jobs/service-engineer).